Bridgeport Motorsports Park

-Bridgeport Speedway is a dirt speedway located in the community of Bridgeport in Logan Township, Gloucester County, New Jersey, that consists of a high banked, progressive 4/10 mile 0.375 mi and a 1/4 mile 0.25 mi oval located within the bigger track.
+Bridgeport Motorsports Park is a dirt speedway located in the community of Bridgeport in Logan Township, Gloucester County, New Jersey, that consists of a high banked, progressive 4/10 mile 0.375 mi and a 1/4 mile 0.25 mi oval located within the bigger track.
 The Super DIRTcar Series races at the track.
 Jason Leffler died in an accident at the track in 2013.

 History

 Doug Hoffman owned the track until his death in 2013.
 A team ran the track until Doug Rose was named the owner in 2019.
 Rose saw the construction of a new 4/10 mile outer track before the 2020 season.

 Weekly racing divisions

 The speedway features big block modifieds, crate/sportsman modifieds, and street stocks every Saturday night throughout the racing season.
-In addition, sprint cars race at Bridgeport Speedway on various dates during the racing season.
-Bridgeport Speedway features other racing divisions including slingshots, mod lites, stage-1 mods, and vintage cars.
+In addition, sprint cars race at Bridgeport Motorsports Park on various dates during the racing season.
+Bridgeport Motorsports Park features other racing divisions including slingshots, mod lites, stage-1 mods, and vintage cars.